danseely/magpie-old/README.md

 ## I'm a collector

-Main project for the [Brilliant Fan tastic](http://brilliantfantastic.com) RoR class in NW Ohio.
+Main project for the [Brilliant Fantastic](http://brilliantfantastic.com) RoR class in NW Ohio.